 Tip 3: Pay Attention to Passive Nodes

 My next tip is to pay attention to the passive nodes at the top of each tree.
 Some of these nodes are great, while some of these are not.
 Just read them and see which ones you want.
 For example, the Perfect Strike in the Ritual requires rank 30.
 That means you need at least 30 points into the Ritual tree to unlock that.
-So, if you want to hit that passive, make sure you have enough points to do so.
+For that reason, if you want to hit that passive, make sure you have enough points to do so.

 Tip 4: Disperse Champion Points Evenly